Super Visa Canada

 Medical insurance requirements for Super Visa

-As mentioned in requirement 4 above, you must have medical insurance to cover your trip to Canada that’s valid for at least a year.
-You will need to have bought this BEFORE you apply for the Super Visa. i.e. a valid policy document is one piece of evidence you will need to submit for with your application.
+You will need to have bought this before you apply for the Super Visa. i.e. a valid policy document is one piece of evidence you will need to submit for with your application.

 Other requirements